itaypoo/PooUI/README.md

 Basic elements like button, input and text are already styled, and you can add custom elements with classes like a dropdown menu.

+You can customize PooUI's colors by editing the :root section of the css file.

 ## Buttons